omarocegueda/experiments/experiments/segmentation/readme.txt

+0. Make sure to add the experiments folder to your python path, for example in your ~/.bashrc or ~/.bash_profile (of course replace with the location of your code): export PYTHONPATH=$PYTHONPATH:/home/omar/opt/experiments

 1. First you need to compile the evaluation module, this is the cython module that contains the jaccard-index computation code and a baseline segmentation algorithm (k-means)
     a) From the `segmentation` folder run:
         python setup.py build_ext --inplace